whoamisafal/whoamisafal/README.md

 -->

 - I'm Safal Shrestha from Nepal.
-- I'm Student of Computer Engineering at NPI.
-- I love coding.
+- I'm currently pursuing a B.Tech degree in AI.